noaione/npdf/README.md

 this project is not affiliated with or endorsed by the poppler/xpdf project or its maintainers. use at your own risk.

-i also haven't ran `miri` yet on this since i need some example PDFs first that could help test some stuff.

 ## license

 GPL-3.0-or-later as the poppler/xpdf library is licensed in GPL

 ## acknowledgements

-- thanks to the poppler/xpdf project for their great rendering library for PDF files.
+- thanks to the [poppler](https://poppler.freedesktop.org/)/xpdf project for their great rendering library for PDF files.
-- the libjxl project for the great JPEG compression library (especially the jpegli bridge).
+- the [libjxl](https://github.com/libjxl/libjxl) project for the great JPEG compression library (especially the jpegli bridge).
-- the lopdf project for their PDF manipulation library.
+- the [qpdf](https://github.com/qpdf/qpdf) (and the [rust-binding](https://github.com/ancwrd1/qpdf-rs)) project for their PDF manipulation library.